No matter what the size of your business is, its success depends on the people working behind it.

 - Posting on social media groups dedicated to an industry or profession.
 For example, a Graphic Designer’s group on Facebook

 - Job boards like those of Craigslist, Glassdoor

 - Campus placements

 Depending on the budget and needs, you can opt for the free or paid medium to advertise the job opening.

 Technology can help you to a great extent in your hiring process.

-There are many software and tools available to assist in various stages of the recruitment process such as Applicant Tracking Systems (ATS), skills assessment tools, video interviewing tools, etc. However, these invite a lot of expenses.
+There are many software and tools available to help in various stages of the recruitment process such as Applicant Tracking Systems (ATS), HR platforms, skills assessment tools, video interviewing tools, etc. However, these invite a lot of expenses.